SC-TPP/LGBF/README.md

 - Code
     > Original code as provided in the raw data file
 - Code_Sortable
-    > A-Z sortable version of the code e.g original : Env4a, sortable : Env 04a
+    > A-Z sortable version of the code including a space for formatting in reports etc. e.g original : Env04a, sortable : Env 04a
 - ReportingPeriod
     > Period data is reported over e.g Annual, 3 Yearly Aggregate etc.
 - MeasureType
     > Measure type e.g Percentage, Rate per 100 etc.
 - NumberFormat
-    > Number format for use to create a user friendly text string that represents the number. e.g value : 1.23, value with number format applied : 1.23 Weeks
+    > Number format for use to create a user friendly text string that represents the number. e.g value : 1.23, value with number format applied : 1.23 Weeks.
+Can be used with Number.ToText in powerquery or powerbi to format the raw numbers in the data file.
 - YMin
-    > For graphing purposes the minimum value shown on the y axis
+    > For graphing purposes the minimum value shown on the y axis - doesn't work with plotly but works for PowerBI and Excel based reporting
 - YMax
-    > For graphing purposes the maximum value shown on the y axis
+    > For graphing purposes the maximum value shown on the y axis - doesn't work with plotly but works for PowerBI and Excel based reporting
 - ISCategory
     > Category as supplied by the improvement service
 - Committee